Fruity Pie Biscuit Bombs

 Substitute vanilla extract or fruit extract for the almond extract.
 (Ex. if using lemon pie filling, use lemon extract)

 You can use a 7.5 ounce can refrigerated biscuits (10 count) OR 16.3 ounce Grands (8 count).
-Bake time will be closer to 15 minutes for Grands biscuits.
+Bake time will be closer to 12 minutes for the smaller biscuits and 15 minutes for Grands biscuits.

 Similar Posts